bardiaaf/project-copt002/README.md

 | pbm436 | 1.079 | 3 | 1.024 | 7 | 1.087 | 4 | 1.024 |
 | ca4663 | 1.073 | 57 | 1.067 | 243 |1.091 | 166 | 1.067 |

+We performed all our tests on a 1.4 GHz Quad-Core Intel Core i5 processor.
+We have limited our usage of virtual memory to 8 GBs.

 **Analysis**